-Rocky Mountain National Park Guide
+Rocky Mountain National Park Guide: Explore the Beautiful Rockies

-Last Updated: 8/12/21 – Rocky Mountain National Park Guide
+Last Updated: 4/11/26 – Rocky Mountain National Park Guide

-Rocky Mountain National Park Guide
+Rocky Mountain National Park

-How to Get to Rocky Mountain NP
+How to Get to Rocky Mountain National Park

 Rocky Mountain National Park Location Map

 Rocky Mountain National Park is located in Northern Colorado, very close to the city of Denver.
 In fact, if you are planning on visiting Rocky Mountain National Park from outside of the United States, the easiest way to visit is undoubtedly to fly into Denver International Airport (DEN) and then to Estes Park, Colorado, which is located just outside of the park.
-The roughly 66-mile (106-kilometer) drive will take you roughly 1.5-hours.
+The roughly 66-mile (106-kilometer) drive will take you roughly 1.5 hours.

 If you are planning on visiting other areas in the Western United States and are planning on driving to Rocky Mountain National Park during your trip, I have included a table in my Rocky Mountain National Park Guide below that outlines the driving distance and time to Rocky Mountain National Park from other large cities in this region of the United States.

 While road-tripping is a hallmark of American travel, especially when visiting the country’s national parks is part of the itinerary, I am well aware that long drives are not for everyone.
-If you would prefer to fly out to the Western United States to begin your adventure, there are a number of other large cities in the region that have large airports.
-If you are planning a trip to the Rocky Mountain region or the Western United States in general and would like to review some airport options, I have included a map of some of the major cities in the region besides Denver that you can fly into to start your adventure.
+If you would prefer to fly out to the Western United States to begin your adventure, several other large cities in the region have large airports.

-At 265,461 acres (414.78 sq mi; 1,074.28 km 2) in size, Rocky Mountain National Park is one of the larger parks in the Continental United States.
-This can make seeing everything you want to see an exercise in logistics, even if you have a well-constructed plan.
-In order to help familiarize you with the park so that you can better prepare your itinerary before arriving at the park, I have included a Rocky Mountain National Park map for you to review below.
+To help familiarize you with the park so that you can better prepare your itinerary before arriving at the park, I have included a Rocky Mountain National Park map for you to review below.
 You will be given a park map at the entrance, but it may help your planning efforts to download the park map PDF that I included below to start your planning ahead of your arrival.

 Rocky Mountain National Park Map

-Download PDF Park Map
+Download the PDF Park Map

 Rocky Mountain National Park Elk

-One thing that the Rocky Mountain National Park is definitely not in short supply of is amazing things to see and do.
-In fact, there are so many beautiful landscapes and fun adventures that you can have in the park and surrounding area that I recommend spending at least a few days exploring the park if possible.
 If you don’t have a few days, I would absolutely recommend getting to the park early and spending as much of the time you have in the park.
-If you would like some recommendations of the top things to see in the park, I have included a list of my favorite things to see and do in the park in my Rocky Mountain National Park Guide below.
+If you would like some recommendations for the top things to see in the park, I have included a list of my favorite things to see and do in the park in my Rocky Mountain National Park Guide below.

 Top Things to See and Do in Rocky Mountain National Park Map